 2.11.4 Tuber Yield (t ha⁻¹): The entire tuber was weighed using an electronic balance from 1 m² harvested area of each plot.
 Then the weight of the tuber per meter square was converted to per plot and then again converted to t ha⁻¹.

-2.11.5 Marketable Yield (t ha⁻¹): Tubers weighing >20 g were considered marketable.
+2.11.5 Marketable Yield (t ha⁻¹): Tubers (>20 g) were considered marketable.
 The entire tuber was weighed using an electronic balance from 1 m² harvested area of each plot.
 Then the means were taken in ton per hectare units.

-2.11.6 Non-Marketable Yield (t ha⁻¹): Tubers weighing <20 g were considered non-marketable.
+2.11.6 Non-Marketable Yield (t ha⁻¹): Tubers (<20 g) were considered non-marketable.
 The entire tuber was weighed using an electronic balance from 1 m² harvested area of each plot.
 Then the means were taken in ton per hectare units.

 2.11.7 Specific Gravity (g cm⁻³): Specific gravity was measured using the following formula (Gould, 1995).
 Five tubers were taken from each plot after harvest of treatment, and then the means were taken.